JHU-Delivery-Robot/Server/README.md

 To force re-building the image, remove the containers using `docker compose down` and then remove the images with `docker rmi <image ids>` where `<image ids>` are relevant image IDs, which can be found using `docker images`.

-### Simulation Mode

-The server can be run in simulation mode, where it will provide robots with pre-defined routes rather than using OSRM.
-A JSON file containing a route expressed as a list of waypoints in a local Euclidean 2D coordinate frame, and lat/lon 'origin' coordinates to project the route to.

-To run in simulation mode, build the simulation server using `go build` inside `cmd/simulation`.
-Then run `simulation <sim_config.json>`, and leave it running as long as you need.
-Use ctrl+c in order to stop it.

 ## Building gRPC

 We use protobufs and gRPC as the server protocol.
 When the gRPC service definitions are changed, the Go stubs needed to be re-generated.
-This can be done using the command
+This can be done using the commands
 ```
+protoc --proto_path="protocols" --go_out="protocols" --go_opt=paths=source_relative --go-grpc_out="protocols" --go_opt= --go-grpc_opt=paths=source_relative protocols/routing.proto
-protoc --go_out="." --go_opt=paths=source_relative --go-grpc_out="." --go_opt= --go-grpc_opt=paths=source_relative protocol/routing.proto
+protoc --proto_path="protocols" --go_out="protocols" --go_opt=paths=source_relative --go-grpc_out="protocols" --go_opt= --go-grpc_opt=paths=source_relative protocols/development.proto
 ```